taliotech/django-meets-blockchain-site/docs/part-2/instructions.md

 print(f"Transaction Hash: {transaction_hash}\n")
 ```

-At this point, running the script again using `python client.py` will execute the transaction add capture the token to the wallet.
+At this point, running the script again using `python client.py` will execute the transaction and capture the token to the wallet.
 Keep in mind you can only do this once -- subsequent runs will fail as the ColumbusToken can only be captured once per wallet!